dyeske61283/gameday-helperplan/README.md

-# MiMa aka Minion Manager - your helper to organize your helpers
+# Gameday Helperplan - your helper to organize your helpers

+a small web app to organize a helper plan for home turf gamedays

 ## Why?
 What?
 Huh?